 Wondering what LUME does?
-Most recently we have concentrated our efforts on five strands of work.
+Most recently we have concentrated our efforts on five areas.
 Here’s the lowdown on what they are…

 LUME Lab makes a space for artists to create new work: concerts showcasing brand new composition and improvised music are accompanied by the LUME Lab project blog, letting the audience in on the creative process.
 The first LUME Lab series in 2017 was supported by Arts Council England, allowing us to roll up our sleeves and get involved in creating new music with the community of musicians who have gathered around LUME over the past few years.